nkulasingham/Github-Sample/README.md

 # How to run

-If you have docker installed, all you need to do is run `docker-compose up` and then navigate to port 4000 on the IP you have configured docker to.
+If you have docker installed, all you need to do is run `yarn build` and then  `docker-compose up` and then navigate to port 4000 on the IP you have configured docker to.

 # Non Docker Installation Instructions